zowe/docs-site/docs/user-guide/overview.md

 Zowe CLI provides the following benefits:

   - Enables and encourages developers with limited z/OS expertise to build, modify, and debug z/OS applications.
-  - Fosters the development of new and innovative tools from a PC that can interact with z/OS.
+  - Fosters the development of new and innovative tools from a computer that can interact with z/OS.
   - Ensure that business critical applications running on z/OS can be maintained and supported by existing and generally available software development resources.
   - Provides a more streamlined way to build software that integrates with z/OS.